-Also well known in the well developed field of project management is that cost-to-complete a project is very approximate at the beginning, gets better as a project goes to completion and is quite accurate towards the end.
+Also well known in project management is that the cost-to-complete a project is (1) very approximate at the beginning, (2) gets better as a project goes to completion and is (3) quite accurate towards the end.
 This applies to all dispute and claim resolution involving experts.

-It doesn’t help, of course, that we have situations where estimating the cost to investigate a catastrophic failure or a terrible accident is not always difficult, nor estimating the cost to investigate a simple failure always easy.
+It doesn’t help, of course, that we occasionally have situations where estimating the cost to investigate a catastrophic failure or a terrible accident is sometimes easy, and estimating the cost to investigate a simple failure is sometimes difficult.
 (Ref.
-6)
+7)

-It helps to learn why it’s difficult for an expert to identify and estimate the cost of all the various tasks in a forensic investigation.
-It varies from easy to difficult, to very difficult, to impossible.
+It helps to learn why it’s difficult for an expert to identify and estimate the cost of all the tasks in a forensic investigation.
+It varies from easy, to difficult, to very difficult, to impossible.
 (Ref.
-7)
+8)

 It’s important for a party to have a plan for managing the cost of investigating the technical issues.
-For “taking the measure” of the dispute resolution or claim settlement and expert costs at key stages in the process.
-This in the spirit of, “If you can measure it you can manage it” that’s cast-in-stone in engineering.
+For “taking the measure” of the dispute resolution or claim settlement and the expert’s costs at key stages in the process.
+This in the spirit of “If you can measure it you can manage it” that’s cast-in-stone in engineering.
 (Ref.
-8) Such a plan is reflected in Principle 3.
+9) Such a plan is reflected in Principle 3.

 A party to a dispute involving experts must recognize that he is managing a potentially expensive process.

-Remember in civil litigation, for example, that “…most clients are unfamiliar with the technical and procedural aspects of litigation.
+Remember in civil litigation that “…most clients are unfamiliar with the technical and procedural aspects of litigation.
 They are also unfamiliar, and shocked, by the financial realities”.
 (Ref.
 4)